aws-amplify/amplify-backend/test-projects/seed-poc/README.md

 3. There doesn't seem to be a way to use `amplify_outputs.json` to achieve this, MIS seems to be input to runtime behavior not to compilation or syntax support.

-Therefore it seems that seed DX should be redefined in such a way that customer provides schema through import statements.
+Therefore it seems that seed DX might need re-definition in such a way that customer provides schema through import statements.
+This is in case no way is found to pass schema type through defineData return types.